rexebin/InputTinyEditor.Blazor/Readme.md

     };
 }
 ```

-3. You can also add configuration via arbitrary parameters.
+3. You can also add configurations by adding key/value pairs as attributes.

 ```razor
 <InputTinyMCEEditor.Blazor.InputTinyEditor For="() => Model.Content"